WARNING: Contains content that might be disturbing for some people.

-When interviewed by TVNZ, he declared during the war he had no knowledge of war crimes committed by the Waffen SS or German forces, nor of the Holocaust, the Nazis' mass murder of about six million European Jews and millions of others, many of whom died in concentration camps run by the SS.
+In an interview with TVNZ, Huber said he had no knowledge of the war crimes committed by the Nazi forces, nor of the Holocaust, the Nazis' mass murder of about six million European Jews and millions of others.

-"We, as soldiers never, never had the slightest inkling — maybe the high command," he said.
+"We, as soldiers never, never had the slightest inkling — maybe the high command," he said at the time.

 "It never occurred to us what happened in Germany or Poland."

-Because of his service in the Waffen SS, he was arrested and served 16 months in a military prison during which time he was interviewed three times regarding his actions during the war.
+Because of his service in the Waffen SS, he was arrested and served 16 months in a military prison.

-Huber, a former mountain guide in his native country, came to New Zealand in the 1950s and married.
+He was a former mountain guide in Austria and eventually moved to New Zealand in the 1950s and married, settling in Geraldine.